stevenay/myanfont/README.md

 ## Implementation
 This library source code is primarily referenced from Ko [ThuraMyoNyunt](https://github.com/greenlikeorange) [Knayi](https://github.com/greenlikeorange/knayi-myscript) Javascript library.
 I have to admit that [Knayi](https://github.com/greenlikeorange/knayi-myscript) is **awesome**.

+### Machine Learning
+For the machine learning version, I've used official Google Myanmar Tools which is also contributed by me.

+In this approach, we can detect the encoding correctly even with the short length of text.

 ### Regular Expression for Detection
 I found out popular **regular expression** to detect zawgyi/unicode which is as below,